-- 1. Day, month and year are precisely coded; we have good information on the event. - 2.
+- 1. Day, month and year are precisely coded; there is good information on the event. - 2.
 Day is assigned; month and year are precisely coded.
-The assigned date can either be one of several events that can be classified as the first; it can be the last day in a period when several fatalities have been reported jointly or it can be an event that different sources claim occurred on different dates. - 3.
-Day is unknown; month and year are precisely coded.
-The day is known to be in a given month, but we are missing information on an exact date.
-Day is then set to the first day of the month. - 4.
-Month is assigned; year is coded precisely.
-Day is set as the first day of the assigned month. - 5.
-Day and month are unknown, year is coded precisely.
-Day and month are set as the 1 January of the coded year.
+This precision score is assigned if the first event which causes at least one fatality takes place within a period of 2-6 days. - 3.
+Day is unknown; month (or a period of 30 days, not necessarily a calendar month) and year are precisely coded.
+The day is known to be in a given period of 30 days.
+The date is set to the last date of the period. - 4.
+Month is assigned, year is precisely coded.
+The date is set to the last day of the assigned month. - 5.
+Day and month are assigned, year is precisely coded.
+Day and month are set as precisely as possible.
+For example, if an event is known to have taken place between March and July, the date is set to 31 July with precision score 5.